TheOdinProject/curriculum/JS101/DOM-manipulation.md

 #### Altering Elements

 When you have a reference to an element, you can use that reference to alter the elements own properties.
-This provides allows you to do many useful alterations, like adding/removing and altering attributes, changing classes, adding inline style information and more.
+This allows you to do many useful alterations, like adding/removing and altering attributes, changing classes, adding inline style information and more.

 ```JavaScript
 const div = document.createElement('div');